xvpc/memory-game/README.md

 ![Site2 Image](./public/images/siteimgs/site2.png)

 # Icons
-I get Most of my Icons and Images From [flaticon.com](https://www.flaticon.com/)
+I got Most of the Icon and Images From [flaticon.com](https://www.flaticon.com/)

 Background is From